Setting Up DKIM, SPF, and DMARC: Complete Guide

 A hands-on, step-by-step guide to configuring email authentication.
 Copy-paste DNS records, provider-specific instructions, and troubleshooting tips.

 This is the practical companion to our DKIM, SPF, DMARC explainer.
 Less theory, more doing.
-Follow these steps to set up email authentication for your domain.

 Before You Start